-Our inventory is stated at the lower of cost or net realizable value and cost is computed predominantly using the average cost method.
-Inventory consisted of the following at December 31, 2020 and 2019 (in millions):
+Our inventory, which is stated at the lower of cost or net realizable value and cost is computed predominantly using the average cost method, consisted of the following (in millions):

-Decen nber 31,
+December 31,

-2020 2019
+2021 2020

-NGLs, crude oil and natural gas \$ 88.0 \$ 53.2
+NGLs, crude oil and natural gas \$ 155.6 \$ 88.0

-Spare parts 1.1 0.5
+Spare parts 0.9 1.1

-Total inventory \$ 89.1 \$ 53.7
+Total inventory \$ 156.5 \$ 89.1

 Property, plant and equipment is recorded at is original cost of construction or, upon acquisition, at the fair value of the assets acquired.
 For assets we construct, we capitalize direct costs, such as labor and materials, and indirect costs, such as overhead and interest.
 We capitalize major units of property replacements or improvement and expense minor items.
-Depreciation is computed by the straight-line method over the estimated useful lives of the assets, as follows:
+Depreciation is computed using the straight-line method over the estimated useful lives of the assets, as follows: